 Is it cheaper to build or buy a garage?

 Considering labor, materials, and features, it is cheaper to buy a garage, such as a prefab kit, than to build one.
+Prefab garage kits can cost as low as $6,500, nearly $22,000 less than the average cost to build one.

-Are metal garages worth it?
+Are prefab metal garages worth it?

 Do garages increase a home’s value?

-Now that you have an idea of garage costs and options, the next step is to decide the best option within your budget.
+Now that you have an idea of garage costs and options, the next step is deciding the best option within your budget.
 Our prefab metal garages start as low as $6,500 for a two-car garage and come with free delivery and installation.
 Customizing a garage has never been easier, and we’ll walk you through the process from start to finish.